amaiya/onprem/README.md

 llm = LLM(model_name=os.path.basename(url), n_gpu_layers=128)

-With the steps above, calls to methods like `llm.prompt` will offload computation and speed up responses from the LLM.
+With the steps above, calls to methods like `llm.prompt` will offload computation to your GPU and speed up responses from the LLM.